 Better protection thanks to emergency galleries

-The road tunnels in the Bernese Oberland region are to be upgraded with the latest safety technology.
-Here the main focus will be on the construction of emergency galleries.
+The road tunnels in the Bernese Oberland are upgraded to the latest safety technology.
+The main focus is on constructing emergency galleries.

-In the tunnels in the Bernese Oberland region, the first step was to modify the traffic signalling and guidance systems, and this is to be followed up by a variety of structural improvements.
-Here, the main task concerns the construction of emergency galleries, which will enable people to escape from a tunnel in the event of a fire or other incident.
+In the tunnels in the Bernese Oberland, the first step was to modify the traffic signposting and guidance systems, followed by a variety of structural improvements.
+There, the main task concerns the construction of emergency galleries which will enable people to escape from a tunnel in the event of a fire or another incident.

-There are two types of emergency gallery: safety galleries are constructed parallel to the main tube and can be reached via emergency exits installed at regular intervals in the tunnel, while escape galleries lead laterally from the tunnel directly to the exterior.
-All single-tube tunnels in the Bernese Oberland region are to be equipped with emergency galleries in the next few years: safety galleries will be constructed in longer tunnels, while shorter tunnels will be equipped with escape galleries.
+There are two types of emergency galleries: safety galleries are constructed parallel to the main tube and can be reached via emergency exits installed at regular intervals in the tunnel, while escape galleries lead laterally from the tunnel directly to the exterior.
+Since 2013, all single-tube tunnels in the Bernese Oberland are being equipped with emergency galleries: safety galleries will be constructed in longer tunnels, while shorter tunnels will be equipped with escape galleries.